 Trestle Gallery hosts 8-10 exhibitions each year.
 Since being established as a non-profit art gallery in 2012, Trestle has showcased the work of over 2000 local and international contemporary artists from over 35 countries.
 Trestle welcomes over 6,500 visitors annually.

-Trestle is a 501c3 non-profit contemporary art space located in Sunset Park, Brooklyn.
+Trestle is a 501c3 non-profit contemporary art space located in Sunset Park, and Greenwood Heights, Brooklyn.
 Our mission is to foster creativity and community by offering exhibition, education, and networking opportunities for contemporary artists and curators.
-We provide a place for creative people to focus on the development of their art and their career.
+Trestle is committed to providing a diverse and inclusive environment for creative people to focus on the development of their art and their career.
+Artists of ALL genders, abilities, communities and cultures help to fulfill Trestle’s mission to hold a space promoting excellence for all.
 Our mission is carried out through four core programs: Contemporary Exhibitions, Professional Development, Community Classes, and Residencies.

 OUr Artists’ Studios